About

 Digital Humanities (DH) has emerged in the last decades as an exciting and challenging field of research, combining – in an international and interdisciplinary effort – theory, practices and methods from multiple fields in the Humanities, Software Engineering, Computer and Data Sciences.
 This has resulted in innovative research, and the creation of promising new directions for the Humanities.

-While DH has developed successfully in the UK and Ireland, with the establishment of world-leading centres in both countries, there are major opportunities for further development and innovation in the field by bringing together their complementary strengths.
-Seeking to nurture the capacity for excellent research and teaching in DH, to establish and sustain more effective connections with non-HE sectors (notably Galleries, Libraries, Archives and Museums as well as the creative industries), and to create new pathways for collaboration, the UK-Ireland Digital Humanities Association will build a collaborative vision for the field, and create new and sustainable long-term partnerships in alignment with the international community.
+While DH has developed successfully in the UK and Ireland, with the establishment of world-leading centres in both countries, there are major opportunities for further development and innovation by bringing together their complementary strengths.
+We seek to nurture the capacity for excellent research and teaching in DH, to establish and sustain more effective connections with non-HE sectors (notably Galleries, Libraries, Archives and Museums, the technology and creative industries), and to create new pathways for collaboration.
+The Association will build a collaborative vision for the field, creating new and sustainable long-term partnerships in alignment with the international community.
+Together we will consider and interrogate the concepts of sustainability, inclusivity, training, advocacy and career progression, among other key questions.

 Core Values